sostheim/lbex/README.md

 An important consideration is that the LBEX is supplemental to any other load balancers currently in existence in the cluster.
 Significantly, this in no way affects the native Kubernetes `kube-proxy` based `iptables` load balancing.
 Less obvious may be the fact that any other load balancer defined for a service can operate in parallel with very limited restrictions.
 As a side note, it is very likely that a significant portion of the NGINX server configuration directives will eventually become available as ConfigMaps.

 ## Annotations
-Annotations currently play a central role in defining how LBEX is used.
+Kubernetes [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) currently play a central role in defining how LBEX is used.
 Ideally this configuration data will be migrated to Kubernetes [ConfigMaps](https://kubernetes.io/docs/user-guide/configmap/) soon.
 When, and if, that happens support will be provided for all existing annotations for several subsequent versions.
-### Annotation Definitons
+### Annotation Definitions
 The annotations defined for LBEX are as follows:
 <table border="1">
     <tr>